gleal42/transcendence/CONTRIBUTING.md

 ---

 Make sure to add labels and requests reviews once your pull request is created.
+Labels can be added on the right when creating a pull request (or after having created one).
+This is also where you can added reviewers and relate issues.
+Labels are usually similar to the labels from related issues.

 ## Review